sina-masoud-ansari/pymarl-deploy/README.md

 bash config/nvidia-conda-ubuntu.sh <REPO> <INSTALL_DIR>
 ```

-Will install the NVIDIA pre-requisites before setting up an Anaconda environment named `pymarl`
+will install the NVIDIA pre-requisites before setting up an Anaconda environment named `pymarl` which should then be
+activated before running PyMARL.

 **NOTE: This assumes a prexisting Anaconda environment**.
 One can  be installed from the
 [Anaconda webiste](https://www.anaconda.com/distribution/#download-section).